input-output-hk/engineering/blog/2022-12-05-ghc-js-backend-merged.md

 #### Removing the Use of External Libraries

-GHCJS used libraries that aren't already dependencies of GHC, such as `text`, `lens`, `megaparsec`, and `aeson`.
+GHCJS used libraries that aren't already dependencies of GHC, such as `text`, `lens`, `attoparsec`, and `aeson`.
 As we didn't want to add new dependencies to GHC, we've refactored the code to avoid them.
 Examples:

 - we've replaced `Text` with GHC's `ShortText` (which provides a similar API)